 Birth injury claims refer to cases where an injury has been caused to a mother's baby during birth, as a result of the failure of the NHS or a private medical practitioner.

 This can be devastating to the child and the family, with the injury potentially leading to the child needing to have life long care and treatment.
+When doctors and midwives perform their job and responsibilities below the expected standard, mistakes can and do occur.

-Birth injury claims can include:
+Birth injuries can include:

 Brachial plexus injuries